MEET-microbit-project/microbit-macau/Handbook.md

 [www.python.org](http://www.python.org) and following instructions for a specific operating system you are using.
 After installing Python on your device, you will need a text editor in which you will be writing your code to compile.
-The one that we will be using is Mu which is designed for programming with micro:bit .
-You can download it from [codewith.mu](codewith.mu).
+The one that we will be using is Mu integrated into this website so down worry about this at the moment.
 In the real-world applications other, more sophisticated text editors such as ATOM or even IDE’s (integrated development environments) like PyCharm or Visual Studio should be used.
-In this Handout you can find a getting starting guide which explains how to connect micro:bit to your computer. []{#_Toc486272597 .anchor}

 Learning Python
 ----------------

-The detail overview of the exercises we fill be doing together can be found in the project website [macau.computer-science.party](macau.computer-science.party)
+The detailed overview of the exercises we fill be doing together can be found on the project website [macau.computer-science.party](macau.computer-science.party)

 There are plenty resources to expand your understanding and skills in Python after this project.
-Here we give an example of couple of resources to do so:
+Here we give an example of a couple of resources to do so:

 -   [docs.python.org](docs.python.org) official Python tutorials created